 What we do to make it happen in the U.S.

 - Recruit volunteers

-- Collect computers and schools supplies
+- Collect computers, school and physical therapy supplies

 - Raise funds